chibunduonyeje1/Portfolio-mobile/README.md

 # 📖 [Portfolio] <a name="about-project"></a>

 > This project was created to design a portfolio webpage
-> It is built with flexbox, css grid,  media query for responsive web design.
+> It is built with flexbox, css grid,  media query for responsive web design and JavaScript Dom manipulation for menubar and box modal.

 **[Portfolio]** is a webpage with toolbar, headline section, project section, about section and contact section.